cloudfoundry/diego-notes/README.md

 The Rep is responsible for ensuring that the BBS is kept up-to-date with what is running.
 It does this by periodically fetching containers from the executor and taking actions.

 Here is an outline of how the Rep should act to reconcile the ActualLRPs in the BBS with the set of containers.
-In this example, α will represent the Cell performing the reconciliation and ω will represent some (any) other cell:
+In this example, α will represent the Cell performing the reconciliation and ω will represent some (any) other cell.

 Container State | ActualLRP State | Action | Reason
 ----------------|-----------------|--------|-------